johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 # In this Handbook #

-This *Facilitators' Handbook* provides guidelines for people facilitating group exploration, study  and discussion, using *Maize Plant Discipleship* resources.
+This *Facilitators' Handbook* provides guidelines for people facilitating *Maize Plant Discipleship*:

+> "...a practical, relevant and accessible discipleship resource, designed in consultation with Africans, for use in African contexts, published as a series of low-cost, short, modular textbooks, incorporating oral and literary components and therefore suitable for formal and informal study, so that biblical education that starts inside classrooms does not end there, but moves constantly outwards, drawing whole communities into a pattern of scripturally-based discipleship and a living dialogue with contextual culture."

 -	[**Discipleship and MPD**][] explores biblical and missional perspectives of Christian discipleship.